a science fiction (or fantasy) novel

 with exotic humans, aircats, & djinn,

-on a stage as vast as the sky,
+on a stage of romance as vast as the sky,

 and beyond — in strange directions.